 No city embodies the Spirit of the West better than Denver.
 And that’s on full display each year in January, during the National Western Stock Show.
-This year’s fest has been postponed to 2022 to January 8-23, 2022
+This year’s fest has is taking place from Saturday through Sunday, January 8th – 23rd, 2022.

 For instance, you can catch a rodeo or horse show featuring some of the best professional athletes from around the world on almost any day of the week.
 The horse shows are some of the largest anywhere.
 But if rodeos aren’t your cup of cowboy tea, you’re bound to find something interesting in any one of the hundreds of vendor booths.